-A History of the Catholic community in Palmers Green In 1876 Palmers Green was described as “a little gathering of houses on the road to Enfield”, despite the opening of a new railway line from Wood Green to Palmers Green, Winchmore Hill and Enfield in 1871.
-But during the first decade of the last century housing development began in earnest at Palmers Green, and towards Winchmore Hill, and very soon streets of Edwardian villas were going up.
-It is not surprising that just before the first world war the residents were thinking about new churches in their new districts.
+A History of the Catholic community in Palmers Green.
+In 1876 Palmers Green was described as “a little gathering of houses on the road to Enfield”, despite the opening of a new railway line from Wood Green to Palmers Green, Winchmore Hill and Enfield in 1871.
+But during the first decade of the last century housing development began in earnest at Palmers Green and towards Winchmore Hill and very soon, streets of Edwardian villas were going up.
+It is not surprising that just before the first world war the residents were thinking about new churches in their districts.

 “Palmers Green – The troubles of Palmers Green grow.
 Not only are they without a church but they are without even a foothold of any sort, the Catholics of Palmers Green.
 A house was hired, Mass was said, jaundiced neighbours complained and lessors discovered that a covenant of the lease barred use of the house for religious worship.
 Now the difficulty arises how to find even a house, not to say the site for a church, so Father Heditch is in trouble crying in the wilderness of Palmers Green”.